relativty/Relativty/README.md

 Relativty Headset runs a dual-screen at 120FPS 2K, however, because of the open nature of Relativty you can equip it with any screen.

-Our model can be found on Aliexpress, but depending on the vendor similar screens can cost from $180 to $300.
+Our model can be found on Aliexpress, but depending on the vendor similar screens can cost from $150 to $190.
+You'll have to hunt and maybe wait for the right vendor at the right price to get the display for cheap (or buy in bulk).
 This is the model we used: https://fr.aliexpress.com/item/32975198897.html.

 Setting Up the Software
 -